binodluitel/firewalla-att-bypass/README.md

 ### SCP extracted certs and config to firewalla

-SCP the extracted contents from your local machine to the Firewalla Gold router.
+SCP the extracted contents from your local machine to the Firewalla router.

 ```shell
 certs/extracted on  main [?]